ActiveBrainAtlas2/activebrainatlasadmin/testing.md

 ### Neuroglancer App
    Handles the storage of neuroglancer session states, parses and stores the user annotations created in these sessions.

 {[test.py](https://github.com/ActiveBrainAtlas2/activebrainatlasadmin/blob/master/neuroglancer/tests.py)}  Tests various API end points related to querying the list of available neuroglancer states, annotations, transformations and add user annotations.
-See details in documentations
+See details in documentations  Yoav design document no1

 ## Pre-processing Pipeline
 The preprocesing pipeline turns Zeiss microscope images in CZI format to the Seung lab precomputed neuroglancer formats